 There are a number of before and after-school enrichment opportunities for our students:

-Registration information and specifics about upcoming classes will go out on Woodnet and Wildcat Week Ahead as those details become available.
-Please see Spring 2018 Classes for a calendar of current offerings.
+Registration information and specifics about upcoming classes will go out on AtoZ Connect and Wildcat Week Ahead as details become available.
+Please see Fall 2018 Classes for a calendar of current offerings.

 Note that none of the PTA’s enrichment programs are fundraisers for the PTA – this ensures that the classes are offered to our students at the lowest prices possible.
-If you have any questions pertaining to the PTA-sponsored programs, please contact the PTA’s after-school enrichment coordinator, Alicia Jennings.
+If you have any questions pertaining to the PTA-sponsored programs, please contact the PTA’s after-school enrichment coordinators, Nicole Crum or Cassandra Campbell.

 Wood Acres PTA hosts events across the year to instill an ethic of community service in our children and to harness the generosity and resources within our community for those less fortunate.

 Several of these events benefit the families of our sister schools, New Hampshire Estates ES and Oak View ES in Silver Spring.
 With one service area and a unified PTA, NHE offers Kindergarten through 2nd grade and Oak View offers grades 3-5.
 Most families at NHE/OV are in need; well over 85% have qualified for free or reduced-price lunches.